Share this link via

 Countryside - Refers to the rural areas, with its own unique culture and traditions.

 勢 means "power, force, energy."
-Details are below.

-Force/Energy - The power or strength of something, especially when it is used to do something.
+Force, Energy - The power or strength of something, especially when it is used to do something.

-Vigor/Liveliness - The quality of being full of energy and enthusiasm.
+Vigor, Liveliness - The quality of being full of energy and enthusiasm.

-Activity/Vitality - The state or quality of being active or energetic.
+Activity, Vitality - The state or quality of being active or energetic.

-Form/Appearance - The way something looks or is arranged.
+Form, Appearance - The way something looks or is arranged.

-Situation/Outcome - The way something turns out or is likely to turn out.
+Situation, Outcome - The way something turns out or is likely to turn out.

-Group/Number - A large number of people or things that are together or in the same place.
+Group, Number - A large number of people or things that are together or in the same place.

 能 means "ability, talent, skill."
-Details are below.

 Ability - The ability to do something well or to have a special talent.